What is an IBCLC?

 What is hand expression?

 Manual breast stimulation is a simple way to help increase your milk supply.
 Hand expression of colostrum is recommended frequently in the first few days after birth.
-Research has shown that this easy technique is very effective, as it accelerates breast milk production and helps mothers produce a more abundant milk supply.
+Research has shown that this easy technique is very effective, as it accelerates breast milk production and helps produce a more abundant milk supply.

 Watch the hand expression video.